SQL-Academy/en.sql-academy/course/module-6/indexes/article.md

+---
+meta:
+    title: 'SQL Indexes: speeding up data search and database optimization'
+    description: 'A comprehensive guide to SQL indexes, explaining how they simplify and speed up data search in database tables, avoiding the need for a full table scan.
+Learn how to create, manage, and optimize indexes to improve the performance of your queries in MySQL.'
+---

 # SQL Indexes

 When you insert a row into a table, the database server does not attempt to place the data